rozensoftware/flea/README.md

 ```

 or in the created configuration file (recommended).
 On Linux you will find the configuration file in a directory: /home/user_name/.config/flea_conf/ .
+Those parameters can be also changed remotely by sending *setftp* command.

 Build The Flea server: